Elevation: 375 m/1,230 ft

 Winter Sports in Geneva

 Geneva is located closely to numerous winter resorts including Villars, Leysin, Champery, Chamoix, Megeve, St. Gervais and Avoriaz-Morzine.
 Among some of the various winter sports offered at these resorts are skiing, ice skating, curling, ice climbing and snowshoe trekking.
 In addition to these outdoor resorts are indoor sport facilities, which can be found closer to Geneva’s city center.
 Despite the cold winter months, visitors can still play tennis, squash, swim, bowl, or even just hit the gym.
+Our vacation guides for Geneva and the rest of Switzerland can help you book these enjoyable winter sport activities.

 Entertainment in Geneva